rickymercury/Common_Core_42/Common-core/42-Cursus/Libft/README.md

 ---

-## ✨ **Project Goals**
+>## ✨ **Project Goals**
+>

-The main goal of this project is:
+>The main goal of this project is:
+>

-1. **Understanding Standard Library Functions**:
+>1. **Understanding Standard Library Functions**:
    The project provides a deeper, hands-on understanding of how standard functions are implemented.
 Instead of using pre-built functions, students manually code them, which allows them to appreciate the complexities behind even simple operations like string comparison or memory copying.
 This helps to develop a stronger foundational knowledge of C, focusing on critical aspects like memory management, pointer arithmetic, and low-level operations.
+>

-2. **Creating a Reusable Tool for C Projects**:
+>2. **Creating a Reusable Tool for C Projects**:
    One of the key benefits of the **libft** project is that it enables students to build a reusable library of functions that can be used in all future C projects at 42.
 This custom library serves as a versatile tool, helping students avoid the need for external dependencies or reliance on the standard library in specific contexts.
 It equips them with a personalized set of building blocks for their C programming journey.

 ---

-### **Importance for Future Projects**
+>### **Importance for Future Projects**
+>

-The **libft** project serves as a foundational step that impacts many of the future projects that we'll encounter at 42.
+>The **libft** project serves as a foundational step that impacts many of the future projects that we'll encounter at 42.
 The functions coded in this library will be directly used and expanded upon in later assignments/subjects, making it essential for us to master the underlying concepts and ensure the library is both robust and efficient.
+>

-By the end of this project, we won´t only have a deeper understanding of how core C functions work but also possess a valuable tool that enhances their programming efficiency and autonomy in future assignments.
+>By the end of this project, we won´t only have a deeper understanding of how core C functions work but also possess a valuable tool that enhances their programming efficiency and autonomy in future assignments.

 ---

-### 🌟 **Why Libft?**
+>### 🌟 **Why Libft?**
+>

-Libft is not just about creating a library; it’s about gaining confidence in **low-level programming** and **memory management**.
+>Libft is not just about creating a library; it’s about gaining confidence in **low-level programming** and **memory management**.
 It’s a project that pushes you to write cleaner, more efficient code that can be applied across a variety of **C programming** scenarios.

 ---